jaikanthh/Phone-Number-Tracker/README.md

 ### Configure Your API Key

-Obtain an API key from [OpenCage Geocoder](https://opencagedata.com/api) and create a file named `API.py` in the project directory with the following content:
+Obtain an API key from [OpenCage Geocoder](https://opencagedata.com/api) and open file named `API.py` in the project directory with the following content:

 ```python
 # API.py